-As a result of the graduated tax rates in Canada tax savings that may sometimes be realized if individuals at high income levels transfer beneficial ownership of income-producing assets (e.g. shares of a corporation) to family members who are at lower marginal tax rates (e.g. a stay-at-home spouse and children).
+As a result of the graduated tax rates in Canada, tax savings may sometimes be realized if individuals at high income levels and marginal tax rates transfer beneficial ownership of income-producing assets (e.g., shares of a corporation) to family members who are at lower marginal tax rates (e.g., a stay-at-home spouse and children).

-The problem is that the owner of those assets may not yet be prepared to give control over the assets to the beneficiaries, perhaps due to the beneficiaries' young age and inexperience, lack of financial acumen, or even doubts as to the stability of marital relationships.
+The problem is that the owner of those assets may not yet be prepared to give control of the assets over to the beneficiaries, perhaps due to the beneficiaries' young age and inexperience, lack of financial acumen, or even doubts as to the stability of marital relationships.
 In such situations, the family trust is a mechanism that allows an individual to transfer beneficial ownership of assets to family members without giving them control over those assets.

 An additional potential benefit is creditor protection.
-In a discretionary trust where the trustee has full discretion over the distribution of income and capital, the beneficiaries are generally not considered to have a vested interest in the trust assets.
-As such, until the trustee exercises discretion and distributes assets to the beneficiaries, creditors of the latter may not be able to lay claim on the trust assets.
+In a discretionary trust where the trustee(s) has full discretion over the distribution of income and capital, the beneficiaries are generally not considered to have a vested interest in the trust assets.
+As such, until the trustee exercises discretion and distributes assets to the beneficiaries, creditors of the latter may not be able to lay claim to the trust assets.